peterpeter5/shallot/README.md

 ### Cookies

-Cookies are handled as dicts.
+Cookies are handled as `dicts`.
 To use cookie-handling one must include `wrap_cookies` in the middleware-chain.

 ```python
 build_server(apply_middleware(wrap_cookies)(handler))